Skip to main content

 Cost: Included with your Kagi subscription (no additional charges)

-What it is: A token for Kagi’s documented public APIs.
-Where it comes from: Generated in your Kagi account settings under API.
+What it is: A token for Kagi’s older /api/v0 APIs still used by some CLI commands.
+Where it comes from: Generated in older Kagi API settings.
 What it unlocks:

 • FastGPT (kagi fastgpt)